 EDFI 7510: Advanced Quantitative Methods in Education I

-Theoretical and philosophical constructs in research designs and projects; formulation and critique of research proposals; statistical inference and application of selected techniques (basic research designs, chi-square, F-statistics, measures of relationships, covariance analyses, and other topics).
-(Taken concurrently with EDFI 6410: Statistics in Education or exemption from advisor) [sample syllabus]
+This course involves theoretical and philosophical constructs in research designs and projects, formulation and critique of research proposals, and statistical inference and application of selected techniques (basic research designs, chi-square, F-statistics, measures of relationships, covariance analyses, and other topics).
+(Taken concurrently with EDFI 6410: Statistics in Education or exemption from advisor)

 EDFI 7520: Advanced Quantitative Methods in Education II

-Continuation of EDFI 7510; second semester of a two-semester course sequence.
-(Prerequisite: EDFI 7510)
+This is a continuation of EDFI 7510.
+It is the second semester of a two-semester course sequence.
+(Prerequisite: EDFI 7510) [sample syllabus]

 HIED 7510: Qualitative Research Problems and Methods in Higher Education